 Method 5 - Bucket of hot soapy water and a stiff broom

-Simply mix a bucket of soapy water (a couple of tablespoons of washing-up liquid will do) and use a stiff broom to scrub the blocks clean, until all the dirt is loose - avoid using wire brushes to prevent damage.
+Mix a bucket of soapy water (a couple of tablespoons of washing-up liquid will do).
+Simply apply the solution to the surface using a watering can or a pump sprayer and use a stiff broom to scrub the blocks clean, until all the dirt is loose - avoid using wire brushes to prevent damage.
 Rinse the paving surface with a hose afterwards, and you're done.

 Doesn't require specialist equipment.